turbot/steampipe-plugin-azuread/docs/index.md

 select * from azuread_user
 ```

-You can create multi-subscription connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
+You can create multi-tenant connections by using an [**aggregator** connection](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators).
 Aggregators allow you to query data from multiple connections for a plugin as if they are a single connection:

 ```hcl
 connection "azuread_all" {